EmmaDawsonDev/tdd-meetup/README.md

 // See note in meetupDetail integration tests line 188 - how to reset store/db to initial state in between each test?
+// meetup detail integration 522 & 525 - will change if store resets between each test
+// 543 - emma is not registered to attend if store gets reset in between, change to joe instead.